Macsmice/com_oauth/README.md

 CHANGELOG
 ---------

+25/09/2010
+Moved flow control to the controllers.
+Each service now needs only a model and a controller specifying URL endpoints and OAuth version (and optionally it can specialize actions).
+Deleted view, now unneeded.

 15/09/2010
 Added FourSquare and made LinkedIn, Facebook & Google Contacts work with the new APIs.
 Now we have Twitter, LinkedIn, FourSquare, Google Contacts, Facebook.